-Because of a powerful wind storm that uprooted dozens of trees, including a 75-foot tree that crashed across the 14th fairway, the tournament was closed to spectators and volunteers for safety reasons.
-Mark Russell, the PGA Tour's vice president of rules and competition, could not remember another time when a tour event did not allow fans.
+Because of a powerful storm that uprooted dozens of trees, including a 75-foot tree that crashed across the 14th fairway, the tournament was closed to spectators and volunteers because of safety concerns.

-The third round was delayed six hours, with the hope it could start at 1 p.m. in threesomes going off both tees.
+The third round was delayed six hours.
+It was to start at 1 p.m., with threesomes going off both tees.

-At least 40 trees were uprooted, and limbs large and small were scattered along the golf course.
+Workers arriving before dawn found some 40 trees uprooted, and limbs large and small scattered along the golf course.
 The 11th fairway was littered with branches for some 300 yards.

 The wood signs on nearly every tee box had been ripped from the sign posts, and the trailers that house the PGA Tour's communications system, such as Shotlink scoring, narrowly escaped severe damage.
-Workers had to repair cables that provide the wireless signal, which would have delayed the reporting of scores.
+Workers said the cables that provide the wireless signal were down, which could cause delays in scoring reports.